codemeta/codemeta/crosswalks-sssom/README.md

 4. **Create the Data File (CSV Format)**
    Name the CSV file appropriately, for example, `codemeta-bibtext-mapping.csv`.
    The CSV file should contain the following columns:
-   - source_term: The corresponding term in the target specification or vocabulary.
+   - source_term: The corresponding term in the source specification or vocabulary.
-   - target_term: The term in CodeMeta.
+   - codemeta_term: The term in CodeMeta.
    - type_relation: The type of relation between the two terms.
 Possible values:
        - exact_match: The terms are equivalent concepts.
-       - part_of: The source concept is part of the target concept (e.g., a publication date in the source vocabulary is part of a publication year in the target vocabulary ).
+       - part_of: The source concept is part of the codemeta concept (e.g., a publication date in the source vocabulary is part of a publication year in the codemeta vocabulary ).
-       - more_specific_than: The source codemeta term is more specific than the target vocabulary term.
-For example, "hal_id narrowerMatch codemeta:identifier" means that the hal id is a more concrete term than the "identifier" property in CodeMeta.
+       - more_specific_than: the source vocabulary term the codemeta term is more specific than the codemeta term.
+For example, "hal_id more_specific_than codemeta:identifier" means that the hal id is a more concrete term than the "identifier" property in CodeMeta.
-       - more_generic_than:  The source codemeta term is more generic than target vocabulary term.
-For example, " status broaderMatch codemeta:developmentStatus" means that the status is a more generic term than the "developmentStatus" property in CodeMeta.
+       - more_generic_than:  The source vocabulary term is more generic than the CodeMeta term.
+For example, " status more_generic_than codemeta:developmentStatus" means that the status is a more generic term than the "developmentStatus" property in CodeMeta.
        - close_match: The subject and the object are sufficiently similar that they can be used interchangeably in some information retrieval applications.
-For example, if the source and target properties refer to dates, but the format is different.
+For example, if the source and codemeta properties refer to dates, but the format is different.
    - combined_mapping: **It applies ONLY to a part-of relationship**.
      This column defines the formula used to combine terms between schemas.
-     For example, if the target vocabulary has the term `date`, and the source vocabulary has the terms `year` and `month`, the combined_mapping should be as follows: $(year) + $(month)`.
+     For example, if the CodeMeta vocabulary has the term `date`, and the source vocabulary has the terms `year` and `month`, the combined_mapping should be as follows: $(year) + $(month)`.
    - comments: additional (optional) annotations about the mapping itself.

 5. **Generate the SSSOM File**<br>